FlagOpen/FlagData/flagdata/quality_assessment/README.md

-# data preprocessing phase > Quality assessment
+# Data preprocessing phase > Quality assessment
 BERT and fasttext were chosen as evaluation models because they have the following advantages:

-1. the BERT model performs well in text categorization and comprehension tasks, has strong language understanding and representation capabilities, and can effectively assess text quality.
+1. The BERT model performs well in text categorization and comprehension tasks, has strong language understanding and representation capabilities, and can effectively assess text quality.
 2. FastText models have efficient training and inference speeds while maintaining classification performance, which can significantly reduce training and inference time, version number 0.9.2 of fasttext